Bausch + Lomb Allergiflash eye drops

 Treatment should not be extended beyond 5 days without medical advice.

-If you forget to use ALLERGIFLASH 0.05% Eye Drops Solution:
+If you forget to use ALLERGIFLASH 0.05% eye drops, solution:

-Do not take a double dose to make up for the forgotten dose; simply continue your treatment.
-If you stop using ALLERGIFLASH 0.05% eye drops, solution:
+Do not take a double dose to make up for a forgotten dose; just continue with your treatment.

 Not applicable.